davidmyersdev/website/ckj9i5qyn002kabs1htnfez5x.md

 - You **do** want to use Ubuntu 20.04 LTS as your Linux distribution.
 - You **do** want to use the Windows Terminal app.

+### A note about WSL 2 performance

+While WSL 2 is more performant than WSL 1 in most cases, there is a specific scenario where it can actually perform worse than WSL 1.
+This occurs when you are working on files across file systems.
+Specifically, you will want to make sure you store your project files on the Linux file system instead of the Windows file system (assuming you are using Linux utilities).
+Microsoft explains this in further detail on [Microsoft Docs](https://docs.microsoft.com/en-us/windows/wsl/compare-versions).

 ## Installation

 Let's get started!